Your region and language were selected automatically. You can change this at any time in the menu on the site.

 Film-Thickness-15.jpg

 In all measuring methods, the substrate surface is touched by a part of the measuring instrument.
-The test method used must be suitable for the coating surface, wet, dry, injurious or non-damaging and the substrate, hard, soft, metallic or non-metallic.
-[1]
+The test method used must be suitable for the coating surface being wet or dry, destructive or non-destructive and dependent on the substrate being hard, soft, metallic or non-metallic.

 In general, the agreement between the measuring combs and the measuring wheels is good because they are insensitive to smaller film differences in the paint layer thickness, i.e. the step intervals of the measuring comb and measuring wheel are relatively large.

-The accuracy and precision of the wet layer thickness measuring method depends on the method of paint application and the time when the measurement is performed.
-Some paint systems quickly lose volatile solvents during spray application, which can falsify the measurement result.
-[1, 8]
+The accuracy and precision of the wet layer thickness measuring method depend on the method of paint application and the time when the measurement is performed.
+Some paint systems quickly loose volatile solvents during spray application, which can falsify the measurement result.

 Process (destructive)SubstrateEvaluation viaPrecision/ Accuracy